rancherlabs/support-tools/collection/rancher/v2.x/logs-collector/README.md

   - Pod logs from related namespaces

 The scope of collection is intentionally limited to avoid sensitive data, use minimal resources and disk space, and focus on the core areas needed for troubleshooting.

+IP addresses and hostnames are collected and can assist with troubleshooting, these can be obfuscated with the `-o` flag for the log collection script.